 Monica Panzarino (b.
 1979, New York, NY) is a video artist and educator.
 Her single-channel, performance, and installation works combine real-time image/sound manipulations with a feminist, and often humorous, critique of American popular culture.

-Panzarino received a Master of Fine Art from the School of the Art Institute of Chicago in 2011, and a Bachelor of Fine Art from the New York State College of Ceramics at Alfred University in 2002.
-Her work has exhibited at the Museum of Contemporary Art Chicago, Cheekwood Botanical Garden & Museum of Art in Nashville, TN, the Institute of Contemporary Art in Boston, MA, the European Media Art Festival in Osnabrück, Germany, WRO Media Art Biennale in Wroclaw, Poland, the Chicago Underground Film Festival, Art in General in New York, NY, and Aggregate Space Gallery in Oakland, CA, among other venues.
-She was an artist-in-residence at Signal Culture in Owego, NY in 2016 and 2015, and at the Experimental Television Center in Owego, NY in 2008, 2007, and 2003.
+Panzarino received a Master of Fine Arts from the School of the Art Institute of Chicago in 2011, and a Bachelor of Fine Arts from the New York State College of Ceramics at Alfred University in 2002.
+Her work has exhibited widely both nationally and internationally at venues including Museum of Contemporary Art Chicago, Institute of Contemporary Art in Boston, MA, Cheekwood Botanical Garden & Museum of Art in Nashville, TN, European Media Art Festival in Osnabrück, Germany, WRO Media Art Biennale in Wroclaw, Poland, Winnipeg Underground Film Festival in Winnipeg, Canada, Athens International Film + Video Festival in Athens, OH, Chicago Underground Film Festival, and Art in General in New York, NY.
+She has been an artist-in-residence at the Experimental Television Center in Owego, NY, Signal Culture in Owego, NY, and Outpost Artists Resources in Queens, NY.
+Her videos are distributed by Vtape in Toronto, Canada.